amrsaad7/Car-Image-Classifier/README.md

 # Introduction
-This project mainly aims to classify car pictures using ***CNN-based*** approach and Stanford Car Dataset. convolutional neural networks achieved impressive results on a wide range of image classification tasks.
-CNN-based approaches use dominant CNNs as the main framework for the fine-grained classification.
+Convolutional neural networks achieved impressive results on a wide range of image classification tasks.
+CNN-based approaches use dominant CNNs as the main framework for the fine-grained classification. what makes it a strong candidate to use in this project where the main goal is to classify cars by picture.

 ![Semantic description of image](https://miro.medium.com/max/1204/1*TVu5hyywTrUsCAkfJbVHQw.png "Image Title")